slbailey/Retrovue/docs/contracts/resources/SchedulePlanBuildContract.md

 ## Purpose

 This contract defines the behavior of the `retrovue channel plan <channel> build` command, which creates a new SchedulePlan and enters an interactive REPL (Read-Eval-Print Loop) for building and editing the plan.
 This command is intended for interactive CLI use, while `plan add` provides the non-interactive API surface for web UI integration.
+The web UI will call the same underlying Plan Add function used by the CLI; the interactive plan build command exists only for developer and QA workflows, not production usage.

+**Coverage Guarantee:** Plans created by this command are automatically initialized with a default "test pattern" zone (00:00–24:00) to satisfy INV_PLAN_MUST_HAVE_FULL_COVERAGE (see [Scheduling Invariants](SchedulingInvariants.md) S-INV-14).
+This ensures the plan immediately has full 24-hour coverage and can be used for schedule generation.
+The default zone can be replaced or modified during the REPL session.

 ## Command Syntax